trimstray/mkchain/README.md

 ## Description

-Is an open source tool to help you build a valid SSL certificate chain.
+Is an open source tool to help you build a valid SSL certificate chain from the root certificate to the end-user certificate.
+Also can help you fix the incomplete certificate chain.

 ## Parameters